orientechnologies/orientdb-docs/Tutorial-DemoDB.md

 MATCH {class: Customers, as: c, where: (OrderedId=1)}--{class: Places, as: p}--{class: Customers, as: otherCustomers, where: (OrderedId<>1)} RETURN p.Name, p.Type, otherCustomers.OrderedId

 #### Same as before, but now returns also their Profile names, surnames and emails
-MATCH {class: Customers, as: c, where: (OrderedId=1)}--{class: Places, as: p}--{class: Customers, as: otherCustomers, where: (OrderedId<>1)}-HasProfile->{class: Profiles, as: profile} RETURN p.Name, p.Type, otherCustomers.OrderedId, profile.Name, profile.Surname, profile.Email
+MATCH {class: Customers, as: c, where: (OrderedId=1)}--{class: Places, as: place}--{class: Customers, as: otherCustomers, where: (OrderedId<>1)}-HasProfile->{class: Profiles, as: profile} RETURN place.Name, place.Type, otherCustomers.OrderedId, profile.Name, profile.Surname, profile.Email